 Strategy, flexibility, and data only get you to a place where you are ready to try something—a marketing plan that is fresh, a book design that appeals to your audience, a new way to approach an old idea—before you can hope to be successful, you must take the risk that you’ll fail.

 Entrepreneurs are willing to take those risks and are prepared to fail.
 They know that failure doesn’t mean the end.
-It means they need a new strategy, to gather more data, and to adapt their plans to better suit their audience.
-Failure is data, something the best entrepreneurs understand intimately.
+It means you need a new strategy, to gather more data, and to adapt your plan to better suit your audience.